knative/serving/docs/runtime-contract.md

 > article in the kernel documentation has more information about mount
 > propagation.

-This option should only be set by the operator or platform provider, and MUST NOT be configurable by the developer.
-As mount propagation may be part of the platform security hardening, operators MAY tune this over time as the threat environment changes.
+This option MAY be set by the operator or platform provider, and MUST NOT be configurable by the developer.
+As mount propagation MAY be part of the platform security hardening, operators MAY tune this over time as the threat environment changes.

-### Masked Paths

-This option MAY only be set by the operator or platform provider, and MUST NOT be configurable by the developer.
-As masked paths may be part of the platform security hardening, operators may tune this from time to time as the threat environment changes.

-### Readonly Paths

-This option MAY only be set by the operator or platform provider, and MUST NOT be configurable by the developer.

-### Posix-platform Hooks

-Operation hooks SHOULD NOT be configurable by the developer.
-Operators or platform providers MAY use hooks to implement their own lifecycle controls.

-### Annotations

-As specified by OCI.